What is the International Baccalaureate Career-related Programme (IBCP)?

 Similarly, The Halley Academy offer various options for the reflective project assessment.
 Students can choose to complete a written essay (3,000 words) and reflection (1,000 words), or they can complete a written essay (1,500 – 2,000 words), an additional format (film, oral presentation, interview, play or display) and reflection (1,000 words).
 It is this freedom that gives the IBCP an edge over traditional qualifications such as A-levels.

 If you would like support in your Diploma course revision, why not look at one of our courses?
 We host courses in 8 different locations worldwide, including London, Geneva, Berlin and Singapore, offering rigorous support from IB graduates, teachers and examiners.
 Alternatively, for a more bespoke experience, why not look at face-to-face or online tuition?
-Our tutors average score in the IB is 43 points, and we have a variety of IB examiners and teachers also offering tutoring.
+Our tutor’s average score in the IB is 43 points, and we have a variety of IB examiners and teachers also offering to tutor.
 Please do get in touch!